biolab/orange3-text/README.md

 Installation
 ------------

+To install the add-on with pip use

+    pip install Orange3-Text

-To install the add-on, run
+To install the add-on from source, run

     python setup.py install